MehdiSenhajYnov/ProjetInfra2023/README.md

 # Client

 To make it easier to use, there will be a config file that will have the IP and connection port of the Matchmaking server.
 However, normally, you would need to recreate a build with the correct IP and port information without using a file.
+- Go to "Infra_Data" folder
+- Open "conf" file with a text editor
 - Replace "SERVERIP" and "SERVERPORT" with the IP and port of the Matchmaking server.
 - Modify the downloadable client zip file so that players who download the game can get the version with the correct server information.